Brianconn71/ms2-countries-of-the-world/README.md

 * "I want to be able to see my score."

-* "I want to be able to start a new game once I have finished the last."
+* "I want to be able to play the quiz again when I have finished."

 * "I want to be able to contact the site about any problems or issues I had with the game"